BW PolyureaProtective CoatingsContact

 BW0-8029 First Polyaspartic Protective Coat

-Forms the first continuous wall protection coat over the primed wall surface.
+First continuous polyaspartic wall protection coat over the primed wall surface

 3. 03